Towards Open-World Grasping with Large Vision-Language Models: Experiments

 \subsection{Open-Ended Grounding in Cluttered Scenes}

-In order to evaluate the open-ended potential of OWG for grounding, we create a small subset of OCID-VLG test split \cite{pmlr-v229-tziafas23a}, which we manually annotate for a broad range of {grasping instructions} (see Appendix A).
+In order to evaluate the open-ended potential of OWG for grounding, we create a small subset of OCID-VLG test split \cite{pmlr-v229-tziafas23a}, which we manually annotate for a broad range of {grasping instructions}.
 As we strive for zero-shot usage in open scenes, we mostly experiment with previous visual prompting techniques for large-scale VLMs, such as CLIP \cite{RedCircle,FineGrainedVP,ReCLIPAS}, as well as the recent Set-of-Mark prompting methodology for GPT-4v \cite{SetofMarkPU}, which constitutes the basis of our method.
 We also include comparisons with open-source visually-grounded LVLM QWEN-VL-2~\citep{QwenVLAF}.
-Please see Appendix D for details on the test dataset, baseline implementations and more comparative qualitative results.
+Please see Appendix C for details on the test dataset, baseline implementations and more comparative ablations and qualitative results.

 {We observe that} both CLIP-based visual prompting techniques and open-source LVLMs are decent in object-based but fail to relate objects from the visual prompts. {Even GPT-4v-based SoM prompting method is not directly capable of handling cluttered tabletop scenes from depth cameras, as is evident by the $53.1\%$ averaged mIoU across all query types.
 Overall, our OWG-grounder achieves an averaged mIoU score of $80.8\%$, which corresponds to a $27.7\%$ delta from the second best} approach.
 Importantly, OWG excels at semantic and affordance-based queries, something which is essential in human-robot interaction applications but is missing from modern vision-language models.
 We identify two basic failure modes: a) the LVLM confused the target description with another object, e.g. due to same appearance or semantics, and b) the LVLM reasons correctly about the object and where it is roughly located, but chooses a wrong numeric ID to refer to it.